 However, it will not reveal whether you’re using a proxy or not.

 Therefore a better alternative would be to use whatismyproxy.com.
 When you go to the link, it will immediately reveal whether you’re using a proxy or not.
-It would also show your IP address, location, and the HTTP headers of the user agent you’re using.
+It would also show your IP address, location, and the HTTP headers of your user agent.

 You may test your proxy location by setting up your proxy in Google Chrome.
-Then you may use whatismyipaddress.com or whatismyproxy.com to check if your IP location changed.
-For Firefox users you may follow these instructions.
+Then you may use whatismyipaddress.com or whatismyproxy.com to check if your IP location has changed.
+For Firefox users, you may follow these instructions.

 Proxies that are shared or open to the public are exceedingly inefficient.
 This is because a large number of people simultaneously use them.
 You’ll wind up wasting more time using such proxies for tasks that might otherwise take less time.